 In my trial and errors, I have found what tastes best is to use both hot and sweet sausage and every color pepper with only a few green ones mixed in.

-To make this sausage and peppers recipe for a crowd, I used
+Ingredients for sausage and peppers recipe for a crowd:

-- 8- 1lb. packages each of hot links and sweet links.
+- 8- 1lb. packages each of the hot links and sweet links.
 That's 16 lb. of sausage.

 - 6 peppers each; red, orange, yellow, cut in 1-inch strips